-The CREATE Program has demonstrated its ability to manage grant funding through its obligation of all PNRS funds and initiation of project construction using TIGER I funds (released by USDOT on July 22, 2010 and construction initiated the week of August 2, 2010).
+The CREATE Program has demonstrated its ability to manage grant funding through its obligation of all PNRS funds and construction of TIGER I projects (TIGER I funds were released by USDOT on July 22, 2010 and construction initiated the week of August 2, 2010).
 All projects have contingency reserves built into construction cost estimates.
-Letters noting financial commitment are located at IDOT and CDOT.
+Letters noting financial commitment are located at IDOT Letter, City of Chicago Letter, and AAR Letter.